CrlnProgramming/Lession/README.md

-Here posting my works,when completed in the "IT Nordic School"
+Here posted my works,when I completed in the "IT Nordic School"